reiddedeaux/First-file/README.md

 # First-file
 This is my first repo

-I Want to learn GitHub
+I want to learn how to use GitHub